 Alexia Leclercq (She/They) is one of the Co-Founders of Start:Empowerment (S:E).

-They handle S:E's internal affairs: our curriculum management, grant program, and communications with all current school and community partners.
+They handle S:E's internal affairs and program operations: our curriculum management, grant program, and communications with all current school and community partners.

 A graduate of NYU's Gallatin School of Individualized Studies ('20), their concentration, titled 'The Politics and Economics of Inequality' combines the traditional fields of politics, environmental studies, and economics to understand the lasting effects of colonialism and perpetuation of structural oppression.

 Because of their personal experience of the climate crisis, and through their time working at PODER, environmental justice non-profit in Austin, they were inspired to take action and create a better world through politics, community organizing, and improving education systems.

 When they aren't working with PODER, they are most likely focusing on fostering kittens (@little.foster.family), helping out and riding at their local therapeutic riding center, spamming our Slack channel with cute animal pics, drawing sunrises and sunsets, or tree climbing.

 Kier (use name) is one of the Co-founders of Start:Empowerment (S:E).